-to access and discuss, including with law firms, the deceased's records held by police, schools, guidance counsellor, child services and youth services.
+- 14. On external review, the applicant provided OIC with a consent form (Consent) which the applicant submits has legal force entitling him to access to the deceased's medical records. - 15.
+The Consent contains two signatures, which the applicant asserts are those of himself and the deceased.
+The Consent states that the deceased gives consent to the applicant to access and discuss, including with law firms, the deceased's records held by police, schools, guidance counsellor, child services and youth services.
 The Consent does not indicate that it applies to any other Government agencies.
-Given that the specific entities listed in the Consent have, primarily, a welfare function, and the Consent does not mention any agencies having a health or medical function, such as the Health Service, I find that the Consent does not apply to agencies having a health or medical function, such as the Health Service.

-On its face, the Consent indicates that the signatories agreed to the applicant accessing 16. sensitive personal information of the deceased from welfare agencies.
-It does not indicate if it was intended to continue to be effective in the event of the deceased's death. and there is no independent evidence before me to verify that the other signature is the deceased's.
+Given that the specific entities listed in the Consent have, primarily, a welfare function, and the Consent does not mention any agencies having a health or medical function, such as the Health Service, I find that the Consent does not apply to agencies having a health or medical function, such as the Health Service. - 16.
+On its face, the Consent indicates that the signatories agreed to the applicant accessing sensitive personal information of the deceased from welfare agencies.
+It does not indicate if it was intended to continue to be effective in the event of the deceased's death, and there is no independent evidence before me to verify that the other signature is the deceased's.
 Nevertheless, the Consent is consistent with the applicant's contention that he and the deceased were establishing a cooperative and trusting relationship.
-On that limited basis, I have included it in my consideration10 in assessing relevant pro-disclosure and nondisclosure public interest factors relating to whether disclosure of the Information in Issue would, on balance, be contrary to the public interest.
+On that limited basis, I have included it in my consideration in assessing relevant pro-disclosure and nondisclosure public interest factors relating to whether disclosure of the Information in Issue would, on balance, be contrary to the public interest.